 'My idea of heaven is a great big baked potato and someone to share it with' Oprah Winfrey

 One of the first promoters of the potato in France was Antoine-August Parmentier who was an Inspector General of Health under Napoleon.
-He successfully brought the humble potatoes attention to Louis XVI of France in 1787 which help raise its profile from animal feed to an edible nutritious food source that could be cooked in many different ways.
+He successfully brought the humble potatoes attention to Louis XVI of France in 1787 which help raise its profile from animal feed to an edible nutritious food source.

 In Ireland the potato was introduced as a garden vegetable of the gentry, it gradually became a supplementary food source to grain.
 During the industrial revolution though its popularity as a cheap, nutritious food source grew rapidly and by the early 1800s it had become the staple diet of over one third of the population in Ireland.

-This led to devastating results for the population when the crop failed due to potato blight, resulting in a million people dying of starvation and the same again emigrating during what are know as the famine years.
+This led to devastating results for the population when the crop failed due to potato blight, resulting in a million people dying of starvation and the same number again emigrating during what are known as the famine years.

 'The Potato Gatherers'